New Year’s Resolutions to Kick-Off the Year

 - Serve: Serve together as a family, a small group or just as a group of friends.
 Find a ministry that touches your heart and about which you can be passionate.
 Schedule yourself to serve regularly in this ministry with your family, a group of friends, or involve your small group.
 On a simpler note, you can visit a friend you haven’t seen in a while, perhaps someone out with an illness or injury.
 Always remember that stewardship is a L.I.F.E activity that is not limited to dollars and cents.
 It involves your Labor, your Influence, your Financial resources, and your Expertise, your entire L.I.F.E.
 Stop by the MVNT booth in the Gatheria at Idlewild.
 Learn how you can discover God’s gifting to you and put your gift(s) into joyful service.
 You can give an hour a week – yes, you really can.

 2. Broaden your view: Look for new opportunities to broaden your stewardship.
 Never neglect giving your tithe to your home church.
-Check out Does the New Testament Teach Tithing?
+Check out Does the New Testament Teach Tithing?, More on the Tithe – Tithes and Offerings 1, and More on the Tithe – Tithes and Offerings 2.
 Know that God has also called us to give over and above the tithe.
 Read and reflect upon Deuteronomy 15, Matthew 23:23, and Luke 12:33-34.

-3. Give wisely: When you find a ministry that touches your heart, consider giving as well as serving.
+3. Give generously and wisely: When you find a ministry that touches your heart, consider giving as well as serving.
 You can give in different ways.
 Instead of just monetary giving, consider giving an appreciated asset, stock, or a piece of property.
 This type of giving may be better for both you and the charity than if you sold and donated the net proceeds.
-This strategy may reduce your tax burden and increases the amount the charity receives.
+This strategy may reduce your tax burden if done correctly (and wisely) and increases the amount the charity receives – and what that charity can do.
 Not sure how to do this?
 The Idlewild Foundation can show you how.
 Just give us a call at (813) 264-8713.
+And never forget God in your giving.

 5. Share your experience with others: If you have a life example of how God has blessed you and how you have given back to Him, share your story.
 Tell your small group, your friends, and your family about how you’ve been blessed and how you’ve been able to bless others.

-6. Accelerate your life: In 2020 as Idlewild continues to accelerate its debt payments and kingdom investments, join Pastor Ken in that goal.
+6. Accelerate your life: In 2021 as Idlewild completes its debt elimination program, Accelerate, and increases its kingdom investments, join Pastor Ken in that goal.
 Be a part of Accelerate!
 Give over and above the tithe to accelerate payment of the last of the debt and allow Idlewild to enter a new phase of even more service to the kingdom.

 18 But remember the Lord your God, for it is he who gives you the ability to produce wealth …